Hargun-Preet/Project-Aegis/README.md

 Project Aegis is a cutting-edge secure file vault system developed as part of the Cyber Security Course (July-Dec 2025).
 This project ensures maximum privacy by performing all cryptographic operations in the browser.
 Files are encrypted with AES-256, integrity-protected with SHA-256, and securely stored in the backend database along with their encrypted keys — ensuring that only the rightful owner with the private RSA key can decrypt and access the data.

+## 🔒 Problem Statement

+In today’s digital world, storing sensitive files on cloud servers poses significant privacy and security risks.
+Traditional storage methods often rely on server-side encryption, which can expose encryption keys or plaintext data to the server.

+**Project Aegis** addresses this issue by providing a **web-based secure file vault** where all cryptographic operations — encryption, decryption, and hashing — are performed entirely on the **client side (in the browser)**.

+The system works as follows:
+1. The user selects a file to upload.
+2. A random **AES-256 key** is generated for the file.
+3. The **SHA-256 digest** of the file is calculated for integrity verification.
+4. The file content along with its hash is encrypted using **AES-256-GCM**.
+5. The AES key is encrypted using the user's **RSA public key**.
+6. The server stores only:
+   - The encrypted file and hash
+   - The encrypted AES key

+To decrypt a file:
+1. Retrieve the encrypted file and AES key from the server.
+2. Decrypt the AES key using the user's **RSA private key**.
+3. Use the AES key to decrypt the file.
+4. Verify the file integrity using the stored SHA-256 hash.

+All keys and cryptographic operations remain on the client; **no keys are sent to the server**.
+Users can generate RSA key pairs manually (converted to HEX format) or use the **“Generate RSA Key Pair”** option in the GUI.
+The **public key** can be stored in localStorage for convenience, but the **private key must never be stored**.

+This approach ensures:

+- **Confidentiality:** The server never sees plaintext files or encryption keys.
+- **Integrity:** Files can be verified for tampering using stored SHA-256 hashes.
+- **Security & Availability:** The system ensures **Confidentiality** (no plaintext files or keys are exposed), **Integrity** (files can be verified using SHA-256 hashes), and **Availability** (users can reliably access and decrypt their files anytime using their private RSA key).
+- **User Control:** Only users with the correct private RSA key can decrypt and access their files.

+By combining **client-side cryptography** with **secure backend storage**, Project Aegis provides a **robust and reliable solution for confidential file storage and retrieval**.

 ## ✨ Key Features

 - **Client-Side Encryption/Decryption**